Window Observational Research Facility (WORF) - 01.09.14

 To date, payloads utilizing WORF have focused on geology, agriculture, ranching, environmental and coastal changes, natural disaster assessments, and education.

-- Subrack Payloads may be installed in the WORF Payload Volume.
+Subrack Payloads will be installed in the WORF Payload Volume by the crew.

 Ground Based Results Publications